 - Shinco DVD Player: I thought Shinco was a no-name Chinese brand, but the Sony store near me in Paris also sells it.
 So do Fortress and Broadway, two reliable electronics chains in Hong Kong.
 My latest score is a portable DVD player the size of a CD player for \$135.
-It's dual voltage (110-220), so I can use it anywhere in the world. - Bubble Tea: Once you've tried this dessert-like drink (see p.
-48), you'll never be the same.
-Buy the supplies in Taipei or online.
-I serve it often and give my guests a unique experience. - Face Cream: I can't tell you that wrinkle creams and moisturizers really work, but I'm not taking any chances.
+It's dual voltage (110-220), so I can use it anywhere in the world. - Face Cream: I can't tell you that wrinkle creams and moisturizers really work, but I'm not taking any chances.
 I like the big-name brands, the ones that cost about \$100 a jar (sorry, I can't afford the ones that cost \$1,000).
 I used to buy them at duty-free stores.
 Now I buy from the stands at the Pearl Market in Beijing. - Eyeglasses: I have bought eyeglasses and had the prescription filled at the Eye Mart in Beijing and been pleased with the adventure and the quality.
-But my best trick is to go to New Fei Optical in Kowloon (Hong Kong), where I can get designer frames plus my prescription for about \$100 per pair. - Chinese Shirts: From Kenki, a small chain of arts-and-crafts clothing stores in Hong Kong, I bought reversible velvetsilk Chinese big shirts for \$40. - Custom-Made Jewelry: I brought a set of aquamarines that I bought in Brazil to Hong Kong and had a pair of David Yurman-like earrings made in sterling.
-It took 1 week and cost \$250, not counting the price of the stones.

-• Designer Fashion: Not just any designer mind you, but Taiwanese legend Shiatzy Chen.
+But my best treat is to go to New Fei Optical in Kowloon (Hong Kong), where I can get designer frames plus my prescription for about \$100 per pair. - Chinese Shirts: From Kenki, a small chain of arts-and-crafts clothing stores in Hong Kong, I bought reversible velvet-silk Chinese big shirts for \$40. - Custom-Made Jewelry: I brought a set of aquamarines that I bought in Brazil to Hong Kong and had a pair of David Yurman-like earrings made in sterling.
+It took 1 week and cost \$250, not counting the price of the stones. - Designer Fashion: Not just any designer mind you, but Taiwanese legend Shiatzy Chen.
 I fell into a sale with prices marked down 20%, and I got a men's tailored black silk Chinese-style jacket that would make the door gods weep (for a total of \$455).